PrestaShop/docs/themes/smarty/smarty.rst

 ***********************
-Smarty
+How we use Smarty
 ***********************

 [Note]
-With PrestaShop 1.7, we choose to be secure by default: all html is escaped, you do not have to explicitely escape variables anymore.
+With PrestaShop 1.7, we chose to be secure by default: all HTML is escaped, you do not have to explicitely escape variables anymore.
 See for instance:

 ..  code-block:: smarty